Fikile Mbalula Confirms ANC’s Step-In Policy for Malusi Gigaba After Court Appearance

 Malusi Gigaba appears in court

 Gigaba, who was also the Minister of Public Enterprises and the Minister of Finance, appeared before the Palm Ridge Magistrates Court.
 He was charged with corruption relating to improper contracts and payments worth billions during his tenure as the Minister of Public Enterprises.
-MK Party members and former Transnet executives Brian Molefe and Siyabonga Gama are charged for the same criminal case and have already appeared in court.
+MK Party members and former Transnet executives Brian Molefe and Siyabonga Gama are charged with the same criminal case and have already appeared in court.

 Others facing charges with Gigaba include directors of Regiments Capital, Niven Pillay and Lutha Nyhonyha, Regiments shareholder Eric Wood, Kuben Moodley from Albatime, and Daniel Roy, the director of Trillian.
 They have been charged with fraud, corruption, and money laundering.